At Macalester, studying French is about connections: the local with the global, the past with the present

 Through that journey, expect your intellectual curiosity to be piqued.
 You’ll be learning from faculty from the US, France, Senegal, and New Zealand.
 Courses focus on cultural productions from France and Francophone regions (from Europe to Quebec, West Africa to Louisiana, Haiti to French Polynesia, and the Caribbean to Asia) in different genres: literature, cinema, graphic novels, theatre, visual art, philosophy, and theory.
 Recent course topics include the Animal and the Human in the French Enlightenment, Parisiennes, and Food in French and Francophone Cultures.

 All French, all the time

 The best way to speak better French?
 Speak more French.
-We offer language immersion without having to leave campus: each semester, four students live in our French House, co-directed by our two native speakers and language lab instructors.
+We offer language immersion without having to leave campus: each semester, four students live in our French House, directed by our student program assistant.
 It’s a natural springboard to prepare for a semester away, but even if you don’t live there, you’ll get to know the house well: it’s the hub for lots of cultural activities on campus.
 (And it’s part of your homework—you’ll check out two of those activities for every course in the department.
 Click here for some photos of recent events!).

 Our top study abroad destinations

 - Study international development in Senegal and complete an internship or research project